4 GO enrichment analysis

 GO analyses (groupGO(), enrichGO() and gseGO()) support organisms that have an OrgDb object available (see also session 2.2).

 If a user has GO annotation data (in a data.frame format with the first column as gene ID and the second column as GO ID), they can use the enricher() and GSEA() functions to perform an over-representation test and gene set enrichment analysis.
+Users can also read GO annotation from GMT files using the read.gmt() function, which parses the file into a data.frame suitable for these functions.

-If the genes are annotated by direction annotation, they should also be annotated by their ancestor GO nodes (indirect annotation).
+If the genes are annotated by direct annotation, they should also be annotated by their ancestor GO nodes (indirect annotation).
 If a user only has direct annotation, they can pass their annotation to the buildGOmap function, which will infer indirect annotation and generate a data.frame that is suitable for both enricher() and GSEA().

-4.2 GO classification
+4.3 GO classification

 In clusterProfiler, the groupGO() function is designed for gene classification based on GO distribution at a specific level.
 Here we use the dataset geneList provided by DOSE.